 In trying to describe the arcane geography of the Ideal City, I realise that I am providing not just a series of maps but an assortment of transparent overlays to maps with a highly specific z-index.
 Frankly, it is not an easy place to visit.
 It hangs improbably in unstable suspension between powerful strange attractors (see glossary) – Accidental Norbiton and Empirically Real Norbiton among them.

 To put it another way, you will not find Norbiton: Ideal City in Empirically Real Norbiton any more than you will find it in Accidental Norbiton, but at least something is now in play.
-I have a romantic notion that it is in, or more precisely, from such marginal borderlands as Empirically Real Norbiton that new things emerge, and that, if there is any sort of critical mass in our civilisation, any sort of louring or inarticulate determination that things – what things I hardly know – but things, can be, for a spell, different, then this is where it will break out first.
+I have a romantic notion that it is in, or more precisely, from such ancillary culverts as Empirically Real Norbiton that new things emerge, and that, if there is any sort of critical mass in our civilisation, any sort of louring or inarticulate determination that things – what things I hardly know – but things, can be, for a spell, different, then this is where it will break out first.
 This is where the vortex will start to spin.

 I am groping for clarity and coming up with something else, as if the object I wished to grasp, to hold up, rotate, study, understand is not after all susceptible of direct observation.
 The big things never are.
 You deduce them, see them askance, by inference.